Kitten Natividad: Career

 Natividad, by then known mainly as Kitten, was introduced to Russ Meyer by fellow dancer Shari Eubank, a performer in Meyer's 1975 film Supervixens.
 Meyer hired her to narrate his movie Up!
-In it, she was shown sitting nude in a tree, quoting the poetry of Hilda Doolittle, and acting as a Greek chorus to the nonsensical action.
+In it, she was shown sitting nude in a tree, quoting the poetry of H.D., and acting as a Greek chorus to the nonsensical action.
 Meyer was so impressed he wanted her to star in his next feature, Beneath the Valley of the Ultra-Vixens, one of several collaborations between Meyer and film critic Roger Ebert.
 Meyer paid for a second breast enhancement and voice lessons to eliminate her accent.
-Due to the tragic results of her breast enhancement surgeries she deeply regretted what she was talked into doing.
 She left her husband for Meyer during the filming, and they lived together as a couple for most of the next 15 years.

 After this, Natividad moved into pornographic modeling, mainly doing glamour or girl-girl shoots with the likes of Candy Samples, Uschi Digard, and Patty Plenty.
 The appearances increased her dancing income many times over.
 She incorporated a giant champagne glass into her act, similar to such as Lili St. Cyr had used, accompanied by the Bobby Darin hit "Splish Splash".
 She appeared as a guest on The Dating Game, one of a number of game shows that Chuck Barris produced.

 During the 1980s, Natividad began appearing in pornographic productions, initially limiting her performances to appearing topless.
 Eventually, however, she graduated to engaging in hardcore performances, usually with younger men and women.
 She has had backlash from burlesque performers because she did hardcore videos.
 She also founded the private photo and video studio called "The Kitten Klub".
 Her website later closed.
-She famously appeared as a stripper at the bachelor party held by Sean Penn to celebrate his 1985 marriage to Madonna, having portrayed a stripper the year before in The Wild Life, a movie starring Sean’s brother Christopher.
+She famously appeared as a stripper at the bachelor party held by Sean Penn to celebrate his 1985 marriage to Madonna, having portrayed a stripper the year before in The Wild Life, a movie starring Sean's brother Christopher.

 In 2001, Natividad starred in the cult film comedy The Double-D Avenger, directed by William Winckler, and in it, she was reunited with fellow Russ Meyer "repertory" stars Haji (from Meyer's Faster Pussycat!
 Kill!
 Kill!) and Raven De La Croix from Meyer's film Up!
 In The Double-D Avenger, Kitten Natividad played Chastity Knott, a woman who becomes a busty costumed crime fighter.

-The pornographic website Brazzers was negotiating her return to hardcore performances.